iotaledger/iota.rs/README.md

 * Generate addresses
 * Interact with an IOTA node

 This client library is still in the alpha stage but it should cover most use cases.
 The main crate is under `iota-core`.
-The librarnamed `iota` re-exports fundamental crates from `bee` and also provides client features and utilities.
+The library named `iota` re-exports fundamental crates from `bee` and also provides client features and utilities.
 API calls like `post_message` and `get_outputs` are supported.
 There may be some performance and stability issues.
 Please report any issues in our [issue tracker](https://github.com/iotaledger/iota.rs/issues).

 | Table of contents                                 |
 | :------------------------------------------------ |